 We are proud of our exceptional service and care that we provide to both you and your pet.
 We are all animal owners and understand that special care is required for each individual pet, no matter what type of pet.

-Our highly skilled and experienced veterinary surgeons can perform almost any operation in our fully equipped veterinary surgery.
+Our highly skilled and experienced veterinary surgeons can perform a wide range of procedures in our fully equipped veterinary surgery.

 All anaesthetics are extensively monitored by a dedicated surgical nurse.
-State of the art monitoring equipment checks heart rate, breath rate, ecg, blood pressure, blood oxygen + carbon dioxide levels & core body temperature.
-Download our Surgery Brochure if your pet is about to have or needs to have surgery.
+State of the art monitoring equipment checks heart rate, breath rate, blood oxygen levels, blood pressure & core body temperature.

 We pride ourselves on the quality of x-rays that can be produced with our equipment.
 We have direct digital x-ray image capture displayed on a specific high definition black & white screen to produce exceptionally detailed radiographic images.
 The images can be sent via e-mail to specialists or copied to a disc or USB stick if required.
 One of the main advantages of having digital x-ray imaging is the speed of the procedure meaning that animals need to be under sedation for less time & some x-rays can be taken within the time for a normal consultation.
 Most animals need sedation so that they can remain still long enough to capture an image without movement blur.
 Also, sometimes an animal may be in pain & resent being positioned to allow a clear picture of the problem area to be examined.
 Sedation - including a strong pain killer - helps relax & relieve their discomfort.
 It also makes the procedure safer for our staff so they don't have to be holding the animal's limbs or body when the x-rays are taken (less radiation exposure).

-Emergency cases after hours are referred to an intensive care emergency centre in Mt Waverley.
-Your call to our phone number ((03) 9751 2999) can be directly transferred to the Animal Emergency Centre after hours.
-The emergency centre direct phone number is (03) 9803 8122.
-All patient history notes of treatment & assessment at the emergency centre overnight are e-mailed to us the next morning so that we can update your pets history on our files.
+Emergency cases after hours are referred to an intensive care emergency centre in Narre Warren (Casey Pet Emergency).
+Your call to our phone number ((03) 9751 2999) can be directly transferred to the Casey Pet Emergency after hours or you can contact them directly on (03) 8790 1625.
+There are also 24-hour Animal Emergency Centres in Mount Waverley (03 9803 8122) and Dandenong (1300 385 874).
+A summary of your pet’s treatment & assessment at the emergency centre overnight is usually emailed to us the following day so that we can update your pet’s history on our files.

 Sometimes certain cases will require specialist veterinary attention.
-We can refer to a complete range of specialty veterinary services in Melbourne, including eye specialists, oncologists (cancer patients), animal behaviour experts, reproductive/mating services, specialist surgeons and medical veterinarians.
+We can refer to a complete range of specialty veterinary services in Melbourne, including eye specialists, oncologists (cancer specialists), veterinary behaviour specialists, reproductive/mating services, specialist surgeons and internal medicine specialists.
 Veterinary MRI & CT scanning facilities are also available at most of the specialist centres in Melbourne.
 After a referral the specialist will send us a report of the diagnosis, treatment and prognosis of the referred patient.
-Usually follow up treatment or check ups can be done at our surgery.
+We can then work collaboratively with the specialists to provide ongoing care and follow-up treatment where appropriate.

 We are proud to supply you with the highest quality products.
 Dog chew toys to premium quality pet food, we can help you find the right product for your pet.More